-MACKINAW CITY, MICH. - It's a busy week of openings for Mackinac State Historic Parks, starting with Colonial Michilimackinac Wednesday, May 8, Old Mackinac Point Lighthouse Thursday, May 9, and Historic Mill Creek and Historic Downtown Mackinac on Friday, May 10.
+MACKINAW CITY, MICH. - Opening days for the various historic sites managed by Mackinac State Historic Parks begin in roughly one month, starting with Fort Mackinac on May 3 followed by Colonial Michilimackinac May 8, Old Mackinac Point Lighthouse May 9, and Historic Mill Creek and Historic Downtown Mackinac May 10.